 When it comes to your company’s workforce there are many options and strategies from which to choose.
 These range from traditional in-house recruitment for permanent staffing to more flexible options such as temporary hiring or contract staffing.
 Another popular HR strategy many companies choose is employee payrolling through a third-party HR services company.
-If you’re not familiar with the concept of employee payrolling, a brief definition of terms might be in order.
+If you’re not very familiar with the concept of employee payrolling, a brief definition of employee payrolling services might be in order.

 What exactly is Employee Payrolling?

 Employee payrolling is a process whereby an outside company serves as the “employer of record” for some or all of your company’s employees.
 In this way, you can recruit the specific employee you want to hire and then have the employee payrolling company take over from thereon.
 For the most part, this means that employee and employer liabilities attach to the payrolling company, not your company.
 All of the legal responsibilities that typically fall on the employer now fall on the employee payrolling company instead of your own.
 Companies often use employee payrolling to hire professional-level employees for some of their short-term assignments or for evaluation purposes.

 - Individuals who are being evaluated/considered for full-time work

 - Payroll taxes such as FICA, FUTA, and SUTA